Canada wants U.S. answers on common border amid coronavirus, flight curbs

 Canada has just over 100 confirmed cases of the new coronavirus, more than double the number from a week ago.

-Prime Minister Justin Trudeau’s government committed C$1 billion ($723 million) on Wednesday towards bolstering the healthcare system and limiting the impact of the virus.
+Prime Minister Justin Trudeau’s government committed C$1 billion ($723 million) on Wednesday toward bolstering the healthcare system and limiting the impact of the virus.

 On Thursday, the Globe and Mail newspaper reported that a child in Calgary, Alberta, had contracted the virus, the country’s first case of a minor contracting the disease.